 Absence of conflict of interest.

-- The study’s objective was to examine the impact of CareerAdvance on educational attainment and persistence, employment, earnings and economic well-being, and psychological well-being.
+The study's objective was to examine the impact of CareerAdvance on educational attainment and persistence, employment, earnings and economic well-being, and psychological well-being.

-- The quality of causal evidence presented in this report is moderate because it was based on a well-implemented nonexperimental design.
-This means we are somewhat confident that the estimated effects are attributable to the CareerAdvance program, but other factors might also have contributed.
+This means we are somewhat confident that the estimated effects are attributable to CareerAdvance, but other factors might also have contributed.

 Features of the Intervention

 CareerAdvance was designed and administered by the Community Action Project of Tulsa (CAP Tulsa) beginning in 2008.
 CareerAdvance is a two-generation human capital intervention designed to enhance Head Start services to support parents' career development.
 The program also addresses the need for affordable, high-quality child care and early education, allowing parents to complete education and job training programs.